Exotic-Lambo/Exotic-Lambo/README.md

 ### Hi, This is Ayush!

-- I’m a Tech Enthusiast and I love trying out new stuff
+- I love trying out new stuff
 - I’m currently learning Web Development
 - I’m looking to collaborate on nothing as I am a Rookie in coding
 - How to reach me: Why would you reach out a Rookie like me ffs